Our Dancing Daughters: Cast

-Production

-Joan Crawford stripped naked in front of the producer in order to get the lead role in this film.
-When the decision maker told Joan that the director was in charge of casting, Joan went to his office, repeated her performance, and got the part.
+Music

+This film featured a theme song entitled "I Loved You Then As I Love You Now" which was composed by William Axt, David Mendoza, and Ballard Macdonald.

 Reception

-Bland Johnson in the New York Mirror commented, "Joan Crawford...does the greatest work of her career."
-The film was also nominated for two Academy Awards for Best Screenplay (Josephine Lovett) and Best Cinematography (George Barnes).
+Bland Johnson in the New York Mirror wrote "Joan Crawford...does the greatest work of her career."
+The film was also nominated for two Academy Awards for Best Writing (Josephine Lovett) and Best Cinematography (George Barnes) at the 2nd Academy Awards on April 3, 1930.

 Box office

-According to MGM records the film earned $757,000 in the US and Canada and $342,000 elsewhere resulting in a profit of $304,000.
+According to MGM records, the film earned $757,000 in the U.S. and Canada and $342,000 in other markets, resulting in a profit of $304,000.

+Censorship

+When Our Dancing Daughters was released, many states and cities in the United States had censor boards that could require cuts or other eliminations before the film could be shown.
+Among cuts required by the Kansas censor board was a cut of an intertitle with the caption "Before I met you, Norman—–before I knew anything about love—–things happened."